kedars/esp-jumpstart-book/docs/en/rst/security.rst

 Now let us look at some of the features of ESP32 that protect from physically tampering with the device.

+For ESP8266: ESP8266 cannot support these features and thus cannot be secured from physical access.

 Secure Boot
 ~~~~~~~~~~~